Retrieving and Creating DNS Records

 to retrieve the contents of a zone that you own.
 RRsets are returned in reverse chronological order of their creation.

-The response status code in case of success is 200 OK
+The response status code in case of success is 200 OK.
+This is true also

 if there are no RRsets in the zone; in this case, the response body will be an